If you’ve been following this blog, you know that we often tout the advantages of having a Roth IRA.

 How Do Qualified Charitable Distributions Work?

-As is the case for taking RMDs, it’s best not to wait until close to year end to make a QCD.
-If the charity does not cash your QCD check until after year end, it won’t count towards satisfying that year’s RMD.
+As is the case for taking RMDs, it is best not to wait until close to year end to make a QCD.
+If the charity does not cash your QCD check until after year end, it will not count towards satisfying that year’s RMD.

-If minimizing your tax implications and fulfilling your RMD while supporting your favorite causes sounds almost too good to be true, it definitely isn’t!
-Intrigued?
-Start by requesting a complimentary, no obligation conversation with one of our financial advisors today to see how we may be able help your retirement plan.
+Want to see how a QCD could help you minimizing your tax implications?
+Request a complimentary, no obligation conversation with one of our financial advisors today to see how we may be able help your retirement plan.